liyao0123/SoftwareEngineering2021Desk3/Documentation/Sprints&ProjectManagement.md

 2. Merge the most recent commit on the **development** branch into **deployment** branch and commit automated deployment scripts on **deployment** branch.
 3. Merge commit into the **main** branch and repeat with the next feature.

 Docker is a great way to create a consistent runtime environment for our application.
-It ensures that when we bundle up our project for other team members to compile and test we know the conditions present at runtime.
-The use of Docker helped provide a consistent working environment for our application and OS-specific issues were avoided.
-The application and all its dependencies can be bundled into containers that are independent from the host version of Linux kernel, platform distribution, or deployment model.
-Those containers can be transfered to another machine that runs Docker, and executed there without compatibility issues.When a new feature was added to the application, the corresponding automated deployment scripts was commit to achieve continuous deployment.
+It ensures that when we bundle up our project for other team members to compile and test, we know the conditions present at runtime.
+The use of Docker helped provide a consistent working environment for our application, and OS-specific issues were avoided.
+The application and all its dependencies can be bundled into containers that are independent of the host version of the Linux kernel, platform distribution, or deployment model.
+Those containers can be transferred to another machine that runs Docker and executes there without compatibility issues.
+When a new feature was added to the application, the corresponding automated deployment scripts are committed to achieving continuous deployment.

 To summarize our streamlining of workflow throughout:
 <p align="center">